jro31/jethro-codes/_articles/projects/jethro-codes.md

 Now we have all that we need to know about the article.

-What we eventually return is the `items` object, so now it's just a case of filtering only the data that we want to return, and appending this data to `items`.
+What we eventually return is the `const items = {};` object, so now it's just a case of filtering only the data that we want to return, and appending this data to `items`.

 This is where the `fields` argument of `getArticleBySlug` comes in.
 To save accidentally returning too much data, we must pass-in every field we want returned.